 6. Do Both Parks

 The conventional wisdom is that Disneyland park is the better fit for toddlers, but don’t miss out on California Adventure.
-My toddlers adored Cars Land, and Bug’s Land has a lot of toddler friendly rides too.
-Plus, Disney Junior Live on Stage is in California Adventure and that is sure to be a toddler hit (see more of the best rides in California Adventure for toddlers and preschoolers).
+My toddlers adored Cars Land and the new Pixar Pier has plenty of familiar characters (with even more to come soon).
+Plus, Disney Dance Party is in California Adventure and that is sure to be a toddler hit (see more of the best rides in California Adventure for toddlers and preschoolers).
 If you have more than one day, split your time between both parks.

 7. Free Play in Toontown